aristoteleo/dynast-release/docs/pipeline_usage.rst

 Building the STAR index with :code:`ref`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Internally, dynast uses the STAR RNA-seq aligner to align reads to the genome [Dobin2013]_.
 Therefore, we must construct a STAR index to use for alignment.
-The :code:`ref` command is a wrapper around the STAR's :code:`--runMode genomeGenerate` command, while also providing useful default parameters to limit memory usage, similar to `Cell Ranger`_.
+The :code:`ref` command is a wrapper around the STAR's :code:`--runMode genomeGenerate` command, while also providing useful default parameters to limit memory usage, similar to `Cell Ranger <https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger>`_.
 Existing STAR indices can be used interchangeably with ones generated through dynast.
 A genome FASTA and gene annotation GTF are required to build the STAR index.

 .. code-block:: text